joshlong/cloud-native-workshop/README.md

-## Use the Config Server
+##  3. the Config Server

 > the [12 Factor](http://12factor.net/config) manifesto speaks about externalizing that which changes from one environment to another - hosts,  locators, passwords, etc. - from the application itself.
 Spring Boot readily supports this pattern, but it's not enough.
 In this lab, we'll loko at how to centralize, externalize, and dynamically update application configuration with the Spring Cloud Config Server.

-- go to the Spring Initializr, Specify an `artifactId` of `config-server` and check the `Config Server` checkbox.
+- go to the Spring Initializr, choose the latest milestone of Spring Boot 1.3, specify an `artifactId` of `config-server` and check the `Config Server` checkbox.
 - In `application.properties` for the Config Server, point the new module to the configuration in our custom Git repository with the property `spring.cloud.config.server.git.uri` in `application.properties`.
 - Add `server.port=8888` in `application.properties` to ensure that the Config Server is running on the right port for service to find it.
-- add the Spring Cloud BOM to the `reservation-service`.
+- add the Spring Cloud BOM (you can copy it from the Config Server) to the `reservation-service`.
 - add `org.springframework.cloud`:`spring-cloud-starter-config` to the `reservation-service`.
 - create a `boostrap.properties` that lives in the same place as `application.properties` and discard the `application.properties` file.
 Instead, we now need only tell the Spring application where to find the Config Server, with `spring.cloud.config.uri=${config.server:http://localhost:8888}`, and how to identify itself to the Config Server and other services, later, with `spring.application.name`.
+- Run the Config Server

 > We'll copy and paste  `bootstrap.properties` for each subsequent module, changing only the `spring.application.name` as appropriate.